BorderTech/wcomponents/wcomponents-theme/src/main/sass/README.md

 WComponents themes are designed to be extended and overridden so there is a lot of configuration available.
 The following files may help:

-- `_implementation-vars.scss` is used in a descendant theme to override the WComponents defaults and add any which are required in the implementation.
-It is **strongly** recommended an implementation uses this file rather than copying and modifying `vars/_wc.scss`.
+- `_theme-vars.scss` is used in a descendant theme to override the WComponents defaults and add any which are required in the implementation.
+This file is the first import in `vars/_wc.scss`.
+It is **strongly** recommended a theme uses this file rather than copying and modifying `vars/_wc.scss`.
--

-## Things to do

-- There is still more optimization which could happen.
-- We need to get better documentation and maybe use SassDoc.
-- A lot of this CSS was inherited and has grown like topsy, we are still not completely sure it is all needed.
+- it is recommended that all theme partials be placed in the `theme` directory.
+- `_theme.scss` should be created in the theme and used to import partials.
+This file is the last import in `wc.scss` so the theme CSS will take precedence.
+- a helper for phone-size responsive design extensions is provided: `_theme-phone.scss` should be created in the theme and used to import partials from `theme/respond/phone`.
+- other overrides may be created using a file of the same name as the one in the wcomponents-theme project..